 For your health and safety and that of your fellow students, residents are prohibited from bringing any guests into the residence halls for visits or overnight stays.
 This includes guests from outside of the Mills community, Mills students residing off campus, and Mills students residing in a different residence hall.
 The only exception to the guest policy is for individuals providing care to a resident after Residential Life and Public Safety have been contacted.

-All students who will be dining at the Tea Shop or Founders Commons should review the prevention section of our health and safety guidelines page for detailed information and to learn the steps our food service partner, Bon Appetit, is taking to address COVID-19.
+All students who will be dining at the Tea Shop should review the prevention section of our health and safety guidelines page for detailed information and to learn the steps our food service partner, Bon Appetit, is taking to address COVID-19.

 We know that immersing yourself in Mills' social, cultural, and intellectual life is an important piece of your college experience.
-Our spacious, beautiful campus and mild Bay Area climate allow us to provide in-person, outdoor activities for students, following physical distancing protocols.
-In addition, a vibrant line up of cultural events, readings, speaker series, and student club events will be offered online.
-You'll also have access to online events through the Mills College Art Museum and Mills Performing Arts.
+We will be offering a vibrant line up of cultural events, readings, speaker series, and student club events will be offered online.
+You'll also have access to additional online events through the Mills College Art Museum and Mills Performing Arts.

 During these stressful times, it's more important than ever to balance your academic work with physical exercise.
-If State of California guidelines allow, our APER Department will offer a small number of in-person classes, such as strength training, cardio fitness, and tennis, using physical distancing protocols.
-Details of these classes will be listed in the updated course schedule.
+Our APER Department is offering online classes, including strength training/cardio fitness, pilates, Zumba, yoga, and introduction to meditation.
+Details of these classes are listed in the updated course schedule.

 The athletic facilities section of our health and safety guidelines page outlines how each facility will be run when state and county health orders permit us to safely reopen them.
 Our on-campus hiking trail, Pinetop Trail, remains open and available to students.